 - Supported Platforms: Android, iPhone, iPad, Web

 - Price: $4.99 per month

-If you’re a game prone and like to do things in a fun way, you are reached at the right place.
-Habitica an application that will view your real life as a game for action and productivity building.
+If you’re game-prone and like to do things in a fun way, you are reached the right place.
+Habitica is an application that will view your real life as a game for action and productivity building.
 Habitica will help you make your goals secure.
 To inspire you and a strong social network to empower you with in-game rewards and punishments.

 Type your Habits, Daily Objectives, and To-Do list, and then create a personalized avatar.

-An excellent source to compel yourself to do anything; versatile, interactive and enjoyable.
+An excellent source to compel yourself to do anything; versatile, interactive, and enjoyable.
 You will love a fully customizable task list that helps to form Habitica to fit your personal goals.
-This is even better when you join a few friends and start a party.
-You can battle bosses together, but be careful: failure to complete any tasks on time and it will hurt your mates.
-If you don’t get inspired by that, then nothing can.

 But wait what’s the downside?
 It is not an ideal to-do list app for long-term project management so you might need to try some other app in the blog.
 But if your problem is motivation, then Habitica is well worth a spin.